Conditions for zero rating: Evidence of export

 In addition, where an exporter subscribes to the MSS Data to the Trade Service, an MSS report showing ICS code 60 and Status of entry (SOE) code 8 is acceptable official evidence of export.
 The Assurance procedures in VEXP110000 provides further information about this service.

 Commercial evidence comprises two types – primary (eg Master air waybills) and secondary (eg authenticated house air or sea waybills).

 Unsatisfactory or suspect evidence of export relied on in good faith

-The European Court of Justice (ECJ) ruling in Teleos PLC established that, in certain limited circumstances, a trader retains the right to zero-rate a supply even if evidence he has relied on in good faith turns out to be unsatisfactory.
-Although Teleos concerned an EC removal, the general principles read across to exports.
-The limited circumstances are
+The Court of Justice of the European Union (CJEU) judgment in Teleos PLC [C-409/04] established that, in certain limited circumstances, a trader retains the right to zero rate a supply even if evidence he has relied on in good faith turns out to be unsatisfactory.
+Although Teleos concerned an EU removal, the general principles read across to exports.
+The limited circumstances are:

 - we accept that the trader has taken every reasonable measure to ensure that his supply did not lead to his participation in evasion.

 Vague assertions by a trader that he acted in good faith are not sufficient to retain the right to zero rate.
 There is more information about the impact of the Teleos ruling at VEXP70400.